 This research project is led by Olaf Heidenreich, a Professor of Molecular Haematology at Newcastle University and a world-leading expert in the biology of leukaemia.
 Prof. Heidenreich has played a vital role in increasing our understanding of the origins of leukaemia and regularly contributes to international studies.

-Prof. Heidenreich’s research group focuses on developing more effective and less toxic therapies for childhood ALL, the most common and aggressive form of childhood leukaemia.
+Prof. Heidenreich’s research group focuses on developing more effective and less toxic therapies for childhood ALL.